shalvah/dotfiles/README.md

 Powered by:

-- chocolatey to automate most installations
+- ~chocolatey to automate most installations~ No longer recommended; look into using winget
 - oh-my-posh and posh-git for configuring my PowerShell
 - PowerShell and Windows Registry for uninstalling and configuring other stuff